ykiu/gql-in-ts/README.md

 This approach requires no changes to your development setup.
 If you're using TypeScript, you are ready to go.

-## Features

-- Light weight
-  - The core `gql-in-ts` library and the generated code is \_\_\_ kb gzipped after TypeScript transpilation.
-The size of the generated code remains constant regardless of the size of the schema.
-- Framework agnostic
-  - it is even agnostic of browser APIs like fetch().
-You can use it in literally any JavaScript runtime.

 ## Getting started

 Currently TypeScript 4.4 thru 4.7 is supported (4.8 is not supported yet).